Canada

 Whitehorse Airport connects Yukon with remote communities as well as the rest of the world.
 I was really surprised to see that Whitehorse has a direct connection with Frankfurt, Germany.

 Government is the largest employer in Yukon with over 5,000 employees.
-It's almost 50% of people in Yukon who are able to work.
+It's almost 50% of people in Yukon can work.

 Many people from all over the world move to Yukon for opportunities which are literally endless.

-Its Main Street reminds about the Yukon's glory during the Klondike Gold Rush.
+Its Main Street reminds us about the Yukon's glory during the Klondike Gold Rush.

-Estimated 100,000 goldseekers (or stampeders) poured into Yukon in a hope to find gold and become rich between 1896 and 1899.
+An estimated 100,000 gold-seekers (or stampeders) poured into Yukon in the hope of finding gold and becoming rich between 1896 and 1899.
 Whitehorse was then established as a transportation hub to Dawson City where gold was discovered.
 Photo credit - Kwanlin Dun Cultural Centre in Whitehorse.

 Jack London, a famous American novelist, who spent the summer of 1897 in Whitehorse and Dawson City, popularized Yukon and the Klondike Gold Rush in his famous works - "The Call of the Wild" and "White Fang".